 Cloud Assembly supports integration with Puppet Enterprise so that you can manage deployments for configuration and drift.

-To integrate Puppet based configuration management, you must have a valid instance of Puppet Enterprise installed on a public or private cloud with a vSphere workload.
+To integrate Puppet-based configuration management, you must have a valid instance of Puppet Enterprise installed on a public or private cloud with a vSphere workload.
 You must establish a connection between this external system and your Cloud Assembly instance.
 Then you can make Puppet configuration management available to Cloud Assembly by adding it to appropriate blueprints.

-Username must be either a super user or a user with sudo permissions to run commands with NOPASSWD.
+The user name must be either a super user or a user with sudo permissions to run commands with NOPASSWD.